 The inflation of new home prices has slowed to something close to the rate of inflation.
 However, we shouldn’t expect housing prices to fall, since the cost of new construction is going up.
 A lack of people in the skilled trades and increases in the minimum wage will increase the pay rates of those building homes.
 That’s aside from the steadily inflating material costs.
 Baby Boomers continue to have a major impact on the housing market, though this is radically different from how older generations impacted housing markets in the past.
 Baby Boomers are much more likely to remain healthy and active in their old age.

 This means they’re less likely to pass-away or sell the family home to a young family and move into assisted living.
 When the retiree decides to downsize, they may sell the 2500 square foot single-family home, but they compete for a smaller starter home instead of moving into a retired adult community.
 The divorce rate and broken families of the past few decades exacerbate things, too.
 Mom or Dad lives alone in the house instead of sharing it with their significant other.
 Housing demand is driven by the number of households, not the number of adults, so divorced and single individuals drive up demand for their own homes, too.

 The sheer cost and inconvenience of moving have resulted in the average time people remain in one place to increase.
 In 2019, the average person remained in the same house for roughly eight years.
 For comparison, the average stay was only four years in 2007.
 This results in less churn in the housing market and fewer available existing homes on the market.
 At the same time, Generation Xers were hard hit by the Great Recession.

-They’ve really only recovered since 2012.
+They’ve only recovered since 2012.
 This means that Generation Xers are much more likely to remain in the rental market than prior generations at that age.
 This drives up rental rates and eats into the rental supply.
 Yet this generation hasn’t abandoned the dream of owning a home, increasing demand for starter homes.

 Housing market predictions for 2020 and beyond run the gamut from optimistic to pessimistic.
 For example, Zillow predicts that there will be a housing recession in 2020.
 They blame monetary policy for this; the market has been expanding rapidly but is due for a correction.
 They also cite housing affordability, or a lack thereof.
 That means the Millennials hitting the ideal age to buy their first home often can’t afford it or build it.
 Nor are we going to see the masses of regulation that limit land use and drive up housing costs repealed any time soon.

 Minor tweaks to allow for accessory dwelling units (ADUs) or new denser multifamily housing units take years to achieve.
 While Millennials are painted as unwilling to settle down (and they are much more likely to rent than prior generations), they do account for a third of all new home buyers.
 They also account for nearly half of all mortgages.
 We can expect them to continue to buy homes and condos at an increasing rate as they settle down and start families.
 They’re just more likely to buy a condo in a walkable community than a single-family house in the suburbs than Generation X.

 Millennials are affecting the real estate market in other ways, too.
 They prioritize a low maintenance home with smart appliances and an energy-efficient design.
 If you can’t offer this, they’ll either lower the price or move on to something else.
 They also prefer walkable communities over having to drive everywhere.
 They’ll pay a premium to be near public transit, too, since this can offset transportation costs.